List of Netherlands One Day International cricket records: Narrowest loss margins (by wickets)

 Netherlands has suffered defeat by 1 wicket one times with most recent being against Scotland during the 2010 ICC World Cricket League Division One.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.

-There have been 37 ties in ODIs history with Netherlands involved in one such games.
+There have been 43 ties in ODIs history with Netherlands involved in twice such games.